21amers/matchthree/README.md

 # matchthree
 Basic match-three clone

 My attempt at cloning the biggest money maker in casual gaming.
 Results may vary.
-I'll do some blogging thing abou this on my website at some point soon.
-This is pretty early so far.
+I'll do some blogging thing about this on my website at some point soon.

 The roadmap:

-* Currently does not support the Windows 10 screen scaling.
-Tested at 100% and 150%.
+* Grid scaling based on screen size.
+* Capping window scale to specific aspect ratios
 * Game code separate from general game loop
 * Level loading code
 * click and move interaction